Time for Attorney General Jeff Sessions to resign

 Tell Congress: Demand that Jeff Sessions resigns and that his successor appoints a special prosecutor who can conduct a real, independent and thorough investigation of Trump’s ties to Russia.

+It is clear that the Trump campaign, transition team and administration have had very questionable contact with the Russian government.
+It now also appears that Trump will fire anyone who investigates his ties to Russia.

 During Sessions’ confirmation hearing, Sen. Al Franken asked him about the Trump campaign’s communications with the Russian government.
-Sessions told Sen. Franken “I didn’t have – did not have communication with the Russians.”
-Sessions responded to a written question from Sen. Patrick Leahy asking whether he had “been in contact with anyone connected to any part of the Russian government about the 2016 election, either before or after election day” with a one word “No.”2
+Sessions told Sen. Franken "I didn't have – did not have communication with the Russians."
+Sessions responded to a written question from Sen. Patrick Leahy asking whether he had "been in contact with anyone connected to any part of the Russian government about the 2016 election, either before or after election day: with one word: "No."4 Sens.

-Sessions is not even denying his meetings with Kislyak.
-He is simply claiming they did not discuss the campaign.
-That is outrageous.
-Sessions testified before Congress at a time when there was evidence that Russia helped Trump steal the election and that Russia could have unknown influence over Trump’s administration.
-Sens.
 Franken and Leahy’s questions were trying to address that clear threat to our democracy, and Sessions lied.
 Those lies destroy not only Sessions’ credibility to investigate Trump’s ties to Russia but his credibility to serve as attorney general at all.
-He must resign now.

-Bowing to withering pressure, Sessions has now recused himself from any Department of Justice investigations into Russian meddling in the 2016 presidential election as well as any examination of contacts between the Trump campaign and Russian officials.
-Some congressional Republicans are promoting recusal as well.
-But, recusal is not enough.
-It still situates the investigation inside Trump’s compromised, corrupt executive branch.
-Recent news shows that Obama administration officials were so concerned that Trump’s team would bury or destroy evidence about Russian election hacking that they went to extraordinary steps to protect and distribute it.3 As threats to the legitimacy of his presidency mounts, Trump will only try harder to cover up his ties to Russia.
+Under pressure Sessions eventually recused himself "whenever it’s appropriate" from any Department of Justice investigations of Russia.
+But despite that recusal, he meddled in the investigation further by recommending that Trump fire Comey – in the middle of the FBI investigation into Trump’s ties to Russia.5 As threats to the legitimacy of his presidency mount, Trump will only try harder to cover up his ties to Russia.

-There must be a completely independent investigation by a special prosecutor and Senate Select Committee.
+There must be a completely independent investigation by a special prosecutor, and that cannot happen until we get rid of Jeff Sessions.
 Democrats in Congress are already demanding this, but Republicans will choose party politics over our democracy unless we force them to act.
 Can you add your name now?

 Tell Congress: Demand that Jeff Sessions resigns and that his successor appoints a special prosecutor who can conduct a real, independent and thorough investigation of Trump’s ties to Russia.

-- The swamp: Do Trump’s cabinet members and advisers with deep ties to Russia, including Secretary of State Rex Tillerson, Wilbur Ross, Paul Manafort and Carter Page, have obligations or ties that might pose a conflict of interest?

-- The payback: Did Trump administration officials discuss the Obama administration’s sanctions on Russia with Russian officials before Trump was inaugurated?
-Did the Trump campaign meddle with the Republican platform on Ukraine?

-Every time news breaks about Trump and Russia, congressional Republicans claim to care about an investigation but backtrack when the news dies down.4 That is exactly what some are trying to do now, and they’ll get away with it if we don’t force them to act.
+Every time news breaks about Trump and Russia, congressional Republicans claim to care about an investigation but backtrack when the news dies down.
+That is exactly what some are trying to do now, and they’ll get away with it if we don’t force them to act.
 The more people who add their names, the greater the pressure will be.

 References: